Mangosteen

 Description/Taste

-Baby French melons are distinguished by their petit size, their textured thin-skinned pale golden rind and their high sugar content.
-The coral orange flesh is perfumed with tropical fruit and floral aromatics, its texture tender firm and succulent.
+Baby French melons are distinguished by high sugar content and petite size, averaging 10 centimeters in diameter and 1 to 2 pounds in weight.
+Their textured outer rind is thin and perfumed with tropical fruit and floral aromatics.
+The coral-colored inner flesh is firm yet succulent.
 When perfectly ripe the fruit's flesh produces juice with a syrup-like consistency which contributes to its confectionery sweet flavors.
-The fruit bears a small tight central seed cavity.
-Fruits weigh an average of one to two pounds.
-Baby French melons continues to ripen off the vine.
+The fruit bears a small tight central seed cavity that may be easily scooped away.
+Baby French melons will continue to ripen off of the vine.

 Applications

-Baby French melons can be used in fresh or raw preparations, both sweet and savory.
-They are not well-suited for cooking.
+Baby French melons may be used similarly to muskmelon or cantaloupe, offering a convenient personal-sized serving portion.
+They are best used in raw preparations, and appropriate for both sweet and savory dishes.
 They can be used as a breakfast fruit, as a salad ingredient or pureed into a chilled summer soup.
-They also makes a great addition to both drinks and desserts.
+They also make a great addition to both drinks and desserts.
 Baby French melons pair well with stone fruit, figs, feta and goat cheeses, almonds, pistachios and hazelnuts, fresh herbs such as arugula, mint and basil, citrus and cured pork such as proscuitto and pancetta.
-They can always used as a substitute in recipes where cantaloupe is called for.
 Once ripe, keep refrigerated until ready to use.

 Geography/History